-Mir nimum Requirement #2 : Construction Stormwater Pollution Prevention Complete Section B of this submittal package: Construction Stormwater Pollution Prevention Plan Narrative (SWPF Attach construction SWPPP Mir nimum Requirement #3 : Source Control of Pollution availa storm ection contains practices and procedures to reduce the release of pollutants.
-Provide a description of all known, ble and reasonable source control BMPs that will be, or are anticipated to be, used at this location to prevent water from coming into contact with pollutants.
-Additional BMPs are found in Volume IV of the 2014 Stormwater gement Manual for Western Washington (SWMMWW).
-Check the BMPs you will use: BMP S411 for Landscaping and Lawn/ Vegetation Management Operational practices for sites with landscaping BMP S421 for Parking and Storage of Vehicles.
-Public and commercial parking lots can be sources of suspended solids, metals, or toxic hydrocarbons such oils and greases.
+Mir nimum Requirement #2 : Construction Stormwater Pollution Prevention ~ Complete Section B of this submittal package: Construction Stormwater Pollution Prevention Plan Narrative (SWPP / Attach construction SWPPP Mir nimum Requirement #3 : Source Control of Pollution availa storm section contains practices and procedures to reduce the release of pollutants.
+Provide a description of all known, able and reasonable source control BMPs that will be, or are anticipated to be, used at this location to prevent nwater from coming into contact with pollutants.
+Additional BMPs are found in Volume IV of the 2014 Stormwater agement Manual for Western Washington (SWMMWW).
+Check k the BMPs you will use: / BMP S411 for Landscaping and Lawn/ Vegetation Management Operational practices for sites with landscaping BMP S421 for Parking and Storage of Vehicles.
+Public and commercial parking lots can be sources of suspended solids, metals, or toxic hydrocarbons such oils and greases. e-Family residence is not a high use site.
 BMP S433 for Pools, Spas, Hot Tubs, Fountains Discharge from pools, hot tubs, and fountains can degrade ambient water quality.
 Routine maintenance activities generate a variety of wastes.
 Direct disposal of these waters to drainage system and waters of the state are not permitted without prior treatment and approval.
-Other BMPs found in Volume IV of SWMMWW applicable to project:
+BMP S421 for Parking and Storage of Vehicles.
+Public and commercial parking lots can be sources of suspended solids, metals, or toxic hydrocarbons such as permitted in the state.
+Other BMPs found in Volume IV of SWMMWW applicable to project: No o other BMPs apply to Single-Family Residential sites.